litestar-org/litestar/docs/usage/events.rst

         # assuming we have now inserted a user, we want to send a welcome email.
         # To do this in a none-blocking fashion, we will emit an event to a listener, which will send the email,
-        # using a different async thread than the one where we are returning a response.
+        # using a different async block than the one where we are returning a response.
         await request.app.emit("user_created", email=data.email)

-The above example illustrates the power of this pattern - it allows us to perform async operations without blocking the main thread, and without slowing down the response cycle.
+The above example illustrates the power of this pattern - it allows us to perform async operations without blocking, and without slowing down the response cycle.

 Listening to Multiple Events
 ++++++++++++++++++++++++++++